jndiogo/sibila/examples/quick_meeting/readme.md

 Let's extract structured data from a meeting transcript, like attendees, action items and their priorities.

 This is a quick meeting whose transcript is not very large, so a small local model should work well.
-See the [Tough meeting example](../tough_meeting/readme.md) for a larger and more complex transcription text.
+See the Tough meeting example for a larger and more complex transcription text.

 To use a local model, make sure you have its file in the folder "../../models".
-You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/setup-local-models/#default-model-used-in-the-examples-openchat).
+You can use any GGUF format model - [see here how to download the OpenChat model used below](https://jndiogo.github.io/sibila/models/local_model/#examples).
 If you use a different one, don't forget to set its filename in the name variable below, after the text "llamacpp:".

 If you prefer to use an OpenAI model, make sure you defined the env variable OPENAI_API_KEY with a valid token and uncomment the line after "# to use an OpenAI model:".

-Available as a [Jupyter notebook](quick_meeting.ipynb) or [Python script](quick_meeting.py).
+Jupyter notebook and Python script versions are available in the example's folder.

 Let's create the model: